 Source: View publication →

-The NAPOLI-3 phase 3 trial demonstrated that the NALIRIFOX regimen significantly improved overall and progression-free survival compared to the standard-of-care nab-paclitaxel plus gemcitabine in treatment-naive metastatic pancreatic ductal adenocarcinoma.
+In treatment-naive patients with metastatic pancreatic ductal adenocarcinoma, the NALIRIFOX regimen significantly improved overall and progression-free survival compared to nab-paclitaxel plus gemcitabine.

 Key Findings